nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/advanced-upgrade-topics/upgrading-a-sharded-environment.md

     jdbc.default.password=
     ```

-Once you have completed all of these steps, you have migrated off of a sharded environment to virtual instances on separate Liferay DXP servers together with your upgrade to DXP 7.2.
+Once you have completed all of these steps, you have migrated off of a sharded environment to virtual instances on separate Liferay DXP servers together with your DXP upgrade.